Roselyn House School and The RHISE Centre

-We introduce specific resilience strategies in workshop/ tutor time under the Resilience Framework October 2012, adapted from Hart and Blincow which follows the following:
+We introduce specific resilience strategies under the Resilience Framework October 2012, adapted from Hart and Blincow which follows the following:

 This is then further supported through the SEAL Scheme of work.

-Roselyn House has a fully qualified Forest Schools Practitioner.
+Roselyn House School has a fully qualified Forest Schools Practitioner.
 The philosophy of Forest Schools is to encourage and inspire individuals of any age through positive experiences and participation in engaging and motivating achievable tasks and activities in a woodland environment, helping to develop personal, social and emotional skills through:

 Young people in a variety of learning opportunities, learn boundaries of behaviour; both physical and social, grow in confidence, self-esteem and motivation.
 Through this experience, our young people will be given the opportunity to explore their thoughts, feelings and relationships.
 This helps promote an understanding of the World, the environment and everything within it through the use of their emotions, imagination and senses.
 Reflective practice will then be used to ensure transference of learning potential.

-At Roselyn House School, our SEAL, Mindfulness and Wellbeing curriculum is not exclusive to the lessons in which it is taught and is a whole school approach; covering many aspects of Spiritual, Moral, Cultural and Social learning.
+At Roselyn House School/ The RHISE Service, our SEAL, Mindfulness and Wellbeing curriculum is not exclusive to the lessons in which it is taught and is a whole school approach; covering many aspects of Spiritual, Moral, Cultural and Social learning.
 It is also embedded within the PSHE Curriculum and aspects covered within the CCC Curriculum.
 It is an integral part of Outdoor Education and is part of the transport process, mentor sessions and tutor time that the school uses.
 It helps our young people develop a sense of self and independence towards understanding the importance of their own well-being in order to move into adult life with more resilience, coping strategies, understanding of mental health and the desire to look after yourself whilst being mindful of others, the people that surround you and the World we live in.